leric2/GROMORA-harmo/documentation/retrieval_param.md

 | max_iter| double | max number of iteration
 | stop_dx|  double | threshold to reach for dx
 | lm_ga_setting| list of double | parameter to use in case we use the LM method for the OEM

+#### retrieval quantities
+The options for this parameter are the following:

+1. 'o3_h2o': ozone and water vapor continuum
+2. 'o3_h2o_fshift': 1. but with a frequency shift retrieval
+3. 'o3_h2o_polyfit': 1. but with a polyfit retrieval (default is degree 2)
+4. 'o3_h2o_fshift_polyfit': 1. but with a frequency shift and a polyfit retrieval (default is degree 2)
+5. 'o3_h2o_fshift_polyfit_sinefit': 4. but with a sinefit retrieval (period must be defined).
+This is the default option for GROMOS and SOMORA reprocessing.

 ---